worksasdesigned/1D-RGB-Invader/README.md

 - **5V high-power supply (minimum 5A, 7-10A recommended e.g. 45W)**
 - **Recommended:**
-  A recycled **45W+ USB-C laptop charger** combined with a **USB-C PD Trigger Board** (set to 5V) You can also skip the USBC PD and direktly connect everything to a 5V 10A power supply
+  A recycled **45W+ USB-C laptop charger** combined with a **USB-C PD Trigger Board** (set to 5V) You can also skip the USBC PD and directly connect everything to a 5V 10A power supply
 ---

 ## 📡 Quick Start: Wi-Fi Connection